-The department has detailed guidelines to help determine the best path to your success, but the basic position on placement can be summarized as follows: no student with fewer than five semesters of study at the university level in a given language may enroll in a course above elementary without presenting a test score.
-This test score may take the form of an AP exam or an SAT II Latin exam in the case of incoming freshmen who have studied Latin in high school; for transfer students or those without scores, the department administers its own placement exams.
+The department has detailed guidelines to help determine the best path to your success, but the basic position on placement can be summarized as follows: no student may enroll in a course above the intermediate level without presenting a test score.
+Such a score may come from an AP exam, an SAT II, or a "freshman Latin test" in the case of incoming CUA freshmen who have studied Latin in high school.
+For more advanced students, the department administers its own placement exams.